Yoctol/bottender/examples/multiple-channels/README.md

 npm run dev
 ```

-This command will start server for bot developing at `http://localhost:5000`.
+This command starts a server listening at `http://localhost:5000` for bot development.

 If you successfully start the server, you will get webhook urls correspond to each platform from command line.